David Bowdich

+David Bowdich is an American former law enforcement officer serving since 2022 as Chief Security Officer of the Walt Disney Company.
+Prior, he served as the Deputy Director of the FBI from 2018 to 2021.

 Early life and education

 Bowdich was born and raised in Albuquerque, New Mexico.
 His father, Joe Bowdich, served with the Albuquerque Police Department for 30 years and was the sheriff of Bernalillo County for seven years.
 Bowdich's grandfather was a deputy chief for the Albuquerque Fire Department.

 Bowdich attended high school at Temple Baptist Academy, graduating in 1987.

 Bowdich earned a Bachelor of Science in criminal justice from New Mexico State University in 1991.
 He later received a master's degree in leadership from the McDonough School of Business at Georgetown University.